randommfs/HPool/README.md

 ## Benchmarks

-I compared this library to boost's object_pool using my own benchmarking lib called [HBench](https://github.com/randommfs/HBench).
-You can find it in [bench](bench) directory in project root.

 **Pools has been tested in different scopes, on 524288 elements.
 Compiled with -O3.
 CPU - AMD FX-8350 4GHz.
 Test results are average from 3 iterations.**
 **Every test has two variants - on size_t and 3-dimensional vector, which has 3 double values in it.**
 | Benchmark                       	          | Result      	|